Afternoon Tea with the Queen of England at Buckingham Palace

 Soon we were out in the sunshine and on the Queen's terrace.
 From there we could walk down the steps and across the lawns to an array of seats that had been arranged for us.

 Buckingham Palace - Queens Breakfast Room

 I was not sure, as we entered the palace, whether we saw 'Yeomen of the Guard', or 'Yeoman Warders' (Beefeaters).

-However, 'Wikipedia' helped me out ~ it must have been the Monarch's Body Guard ~ the 'Yeomen of the Guard'.
-I should have realised this, because we had seen the Beefeaters on a earlier trip to London, when we visited the Tower!
+However, 'Wikipedia' helped me out ~ it must have been the Monarch's Bodyguard ~ the 'Yeomen of the Guard'.
+I should have realised this, because we had seen the Beefeaters on an earlier trip to London, when we visited the Tower!

 Their uniforms are slightly different, and I do recall that the guardsmen, whom we saw that day at Buckingham Palace, were dressed in red.

 'The Queen's Body Guard of the Yeomen of the Guard are a bodyguard of the British Monarch.
 The oldest British military corps still in existence, it was created by Henry VII in 1485 at the Battle of Bosworth Field.
 As a token of this venerability, the Yeomen still wear red and gold uniforms of Tudor style.'

 'The Yeoman Warders of Her Majesty’s Royal Palace and Fortress the